Berukmw/T-mobileBallpark/README.md

 # T-Mobile Ballpark

-A point-of-sale application themed around the T-Mobile Park ballpark experience for the Seattle Mariners 2026 season.
+A point-of-sale application themed around the T-Mobile Park ballpark fan experience for the Seattle Mariners 2026 season.

 ## How to Run